Tinram/Linux-Snippets/README.md

 <a id="lowram"></a>
 ## Low RAM Machines

-4GB of RAM is not enough now for the demands of resource-hungry websites and applications, which results in memory being swapped to disk (with swapping enabled).
+4GB of RAM is not enough now for the demands of resource-hungry websites and applications, which results in memory being swapped to disk (when swapping enabled).

-+ HDD: swapping is far too slow
++ HDD: swapping will grind the system to a halt
-+ SSD: swapping potentially creates excessive wear
++ SSD: swapping potentially enacts excessive write wear

-Preserve usability: disable swapping and use *earlyoom* to quickly kill a runaway memory hog (faster than the kernel's OOM).
+Preserve usability: disable swapping and use *earlyoom* to instantly kill a runaway memory hog (faster than the kernel's OOM-killer).

 ```bash
 sudo apt install earlyoom